The only thing that kept him going were the voices of his ancestors, screaming for blood…

 Here’s the blurb:

-Thank you so much for sharing your research with me.
-It sounds fascinating (maps are an amazing resource).
-Good luck with the book.
+Thank you so much for sharing.
+Good luck with the new book.

 Here’s the blurb: